What are the capital costs of building a wind farm? In addition, what are the operating costs and the estimated life cycle of wind farms?

 The 2011 Cost of Wind Energy Review conducted by the U.S. National Renewable Energy Laboratory (a national laboratory of the U.S. Department of Energy) determined that “Capital costs for projects installed in 2011 ranged from $1,400/kW to $2,900/kW for utility-scale wind projects.”

-The US Energy Information Administration (EIA) recently published data in 2013 comparing a large number of plant capital and operating costs for numerous technologies.
+In addition, the US Energy Information Administration (EIA) published data in 2013 comparing a large number of plant capital and operating costs for numerous technologies.
 The findings show that onshore wind energy is less than half the cost of advanced nuclear energy with respect to both capital cost and ongoing Operations & Maintenance (O&M) cost.
 The US EIA Annual Energy Outlook 2013, with Projections to 2040, shows the levelized cost of wind energy (including transmission costs) was less than the levelized cost of nuclear power both in 2020 and 2040.
 CanWEA commissioned GL Garrad Hassan to examine the price of wind in British Columbia.
 The GL GH analysis, which included 121 potential onshore wind development sites in British Columbia, found that wind turbine prices have dropped 20 per cent while productivity has increased by almost 30 per cent over the last few years.

 What these studies demonstrate is the cost to build wind energy continues to decline, with dramatic drops over the past years while significant efficiency gains are being realized in modern technology and siting.